 Council is externally audited by the Victorian Auditor-General.
-For the 2018/19 financial year the annual external audit of Council's Financial Statements and Performance Statement was conducted by the Victorian Auditor-General's representative.
+For the 2019/20 financial year the annual external audit of Council's Financial Statements and Performance Statement was conducted by the Victorian Auditor-General's representative.

-The external auditors attended the August 2018 Audit Committee Meeting to provide results from the external audit, and the May 2019 Audit Committee meeting to provide the Audit Strategy.
+The external auditors attended the December 2019 Audit Committee meeting to provide results from the external audit and in February 2020 provided the External Audit Strategy to the Audit Committee.

-Actions arising from the external audit are included on the Audit Committee's outstanding action list to be dealt with in due course.
+Actions arising from the external audit are included on the Audit Committee's outstanding action list to be completed in due course.